Alevettih/unifier-cli/README.md

 unifier-cli <project name>
 ```

-Also you can use additional arguments:
+Also, you can use additional arguments:

 - `--type=<type>` - tells CLI that it should create a project with that type.
 Get `angular`, `markup` or `email` value.
 - `--skip-git` - tells CLI that it should create a project without initialisation of git repository.